benoitantelme/airpollpy/README.md

 | Warszawa  | PL0592A  | PL0141A  | PL0141A  | PL0141A  |
 | Wien  | AT9STAD  | AT90LAA  | AT90TAB  | AT90AKC  |
 | Zagreb  | HR0007A  | HR0009A  | HR0009A  | N/A  |

+Issue with this method: some stations from 2013 don't provide data later, some different station could be closer to the mean in later years.
+Going to use the whole data set available and work on it to build a mean for each city and timestamp.

 ## Dependencies